How did the humble advert turn into a pillar of popular culture?

 Celebrating National Events

 Oxo was created in 1840 when a German chemist invented meat extract.
-It was originally sold in bottles, like the one on the left.
+It was originally sold in bottles, like the one on the left in the picture opposite.
 It was not until 1910 that the packaging was changed and Oxo was marketed in cubes to make it more accessible to the masses.